 Following the achievements at both Hope 1 North and South, Hope Downs 4 (which had had a successful pre-feasibility study undertaken by Hancock prior to Rio Tinto Iron Ore’s involvement) was subsequently developed and commenced production in 2013.
 Hope 4 is a Brockman hosted iron ore deposit located approximately 30km north of Newman, with a reserve of 162Mt as at 2016, and currently provides production tonnage of approximately 15Mtpa.

 Today, Hope Downs comprises three successful major open pit mines (Hope 1 North, Hope 1 South and Hope 4) producing high-grade lump and fines products.
-Currently, at the urging of Hancock, a fourth mine, Baby Hope, is under development.

 The project has a workforce across a range of cultures and operates with an excellent record in the areas of health and safety.
 Maintaining these high standards and reliability for its customers are key areas of management focus.